Scriptor/pharen/reference.markdown

 {% endhighlight %}

 ### Expressions ### {#expressions}
-An expression is anything that returns a value.
-Everything in Pharen is an expression and every Pharen program is created by mixing and combining simpler expressions to create more sophisticated ones.
+An expression is anything that results in a value.
+Almost everything in Pharen is an expression and every Pharen program is created by mixing and combining simpler expressions to create more sophisticated ones.
 The datatypes, variables, and constants mentioned above are some of the most basic expressions in Pharen and are called `atomic` values.
 On a higher level, Pharen follows two rules:

-1. Every function call is an expression consisting of the function name and its arguments, all enclosed in parentheses.
+- Every function call is an expression consisting of the function name and its arguments, all enclosed in parentheses.
-2. *Everything* looks like a function call, even if-statements and function definitions.
+- *Everything* looks like a function call, even if-statements and function definitions.

 {% highlight clojure %}
-; Here's a basic function call, where my-function is called and passed a string and a variable (my-function "argument 1" argument-2)
+; A basic function call, my-function is passed a string and a variable (my-function "argument 1" argument-2)
-; Since expressions return values, they can be used anywhere that atomic values can be used.
+; Expressions can be used anywhere that atomic values can be used.
-(my-function (another-function "argument") argument-2)
+(my-function (another-function "argument 1") argument-2)
 {% endhighlight %}

 ### Infix Operators ### {#infix-operators}